How Native Plants Aid the Environment

 Carpet moss: This is an evergreen and rootless plant that grows into a living carpet of golden green in its youth and turns dark green as it ages.
 The moss's leaves grow parallel to each other and slim to a point at the end, which is not sharp.
 The highlighted characteristics give carpet moss an ideal green layer that draws an individual's attention.
 Carpet moss can cover up light sources and blocks, and in gardens and lawns, grasses do not grow without enough moisture.

 Image 1: Carpet moss

 Cushion moss: Belongs to the white moss family.
 Cushion moss often grows to a length that ranges from 50 cm to 1 meter.
 The size of its leaves ranges from 5 mm to 9 mm.
-The moss is distinguishable from other mosses due to its colour and murky close-packed tufts or cushions.
-The moss's colour is medium to greyish-green.
+The moss is distinguishable from other mosses due to its color and murky close-packed tufts or cushions.
+The moss's color is medium to greyish-green.
 Cushion moss mainly forms clumps in moist areas or swampy areas.

 Image 2: Cushion moss